alibaba-edu/High-Precision-Congestion-Control/README.md

 The ns-3 simulation is under `simulation/`.
 Refer the the README.md under it for more details.

 ## Analysis
-We provide a few analysis scripts under `analysis` to view the packet-level events, and analyzing the fct in the same way as [HPCC](https://liyuliang001.github.io/publications/hpcc.pdf) Figure 11.
+We provide a few analysis scripts under `analysis/` to view the packet-level events, and analyzing the fct in the same way as [HPCC](https://liyuliang001.github.io/publications/hpcc.pdf) Figure 11.
 Refer to the README.md under it for more details.

 ## Questions